 - Do you enjoy your job and find purpose in the daily routine?

 These can be difficult questions to answer, but they provide a great deal of information about your desire for financial freedom.
-In my experience, responses can be divided into three categories.
+In my experience, responses can be divided into three broad categories.

 1) Work is meaningful